sensu/sensu-docs/content/sensu-go/5.16/reference/rbac.md

 sensuctl namespace create production
 {{< /highlight >}}

-Namespace names can contain alphanumeric characters and hyphens, but must begin and end with an alphanumeric character.
+Namespace names can contain alphanumeric characters and hyphens and must begin and end with an alphanumeric character.

-### Managing namespaces
+#### Delete namespaces

-You can use [sensuctl][2] to view, create, and delete namespaces.

 To delete a namespace: